 (I) Investment management and advisory fees; Performance fees a.
-Standard fee schedules for "Individual - Resident and NRIs"
+Standard fee schedules for "Indian Resident and NRIs"

-For Equity product:
+For Equity products:

-QAPL's Standard annual fee for its long-only equity product for Resident and Non-Resident Indians is 1% p.a. of the total AUM of the client as on the last day of each calendar half-year, i.e. June 30 and December 31.
+QAPL's Standard annual fee for its long-only equity product for Resident and Non-Resident Indians individuals is 1% p.a. of the total AUM of the client as on the last day of each calendar half-year, i.e. June 30 and December 31.
 However, in case of additional investments and / or partial withdrawals during the period of calendar half year, the fees shall be calculated on pro rata basis considering the number of days for which such investments are managed.
 QAPL may raise separate invoice for the advisory fees on half-yearly basis or deduct the same from the client's portfolio under management, as agreed mutually between the client and the portfolio manager.

-Early withdrawals from the Portfolio may attract an exit fee of 0.5% of the amount withdrawn.
+Early withdrawals from the Portfolio may attract an exit fee of 0.5% of the amount withdrawn, if such withdrawal is made within 1 year of making the initial investment.